aws-samples/aws-iot-device-client-provisioner/README.md

 # Troubleshooting

 On OSX, you will need to remove any references to s2n from `CMakeLists.txt`.

-You may also need to explicitly set OPENSSL_ROOT_DIR as an environment variable before you can build the device client. `export OPENSSL_ROOT_DIR=/usr/local/opt/openssl`
+You may also need to explicitly set `OPENSSL_ROOT_DIR` as an environment variable before you can build the device client.
+For example:
+`export OPENSSL_ROOT_DIR=/usr/local/opt/openssl`